Leicestershire: History

 Leicestershire's external boundaries have changed little since the Domesday Survey.
 The Measham-Donisthorpe exclave of Derbyshire has been exchanged for the Netherseal area, and the urban expansion of Market Harborough has caused Little Bowden, previously in Northamptonshire to be annexed.
+Until 1969, the county's legal name was "Leicester" rather than "Leicestershire", although the latter form was in common usage.
+In legal contexts the county was usually referred to as the "County of Leicester" where necessary to distinguish between the city and the county.
+In 1969 the government formally changed the county's name to "Leicestershire" at the county council's request.

 In 1974, the Local Government Act 1972 abolished the county borough status of Leicester city and the county status of neighbouring Rutland, converting both to administrative districts of Leicestershire.
 These actions were reversed on 1 April 1997, when Rutland and the City of Leicester became unitary authorities.
 Rutland became a distinct Ceremonial County once again, although it continues to be policed by Leicestershire Constabulary.

-The symbol of the county council, Leicestershire County Cricket Club and Leicester City FC, is the fox.
-Leicestershire is considered to be the birthplace of fox hunting as it is known today.
-Hugo Meynell, who lived in Quorn, is known as the father of fox hunting.
+The symbol of the county council, of the Leicestershire County Cricket Club and of Leicester City FC is a fox.
+Tradition regards Leicestershire as the birthplace of fox hunting as it is known today.
+Hugo Meynell (1735-1808), who lived in Quorn, has a reputation as the "father of modern fox-hunting".

 Melton Mowbray and Market Harborough have associations with fox hunting, as has neighbouring Rutland.

-Leicestershire was the last historic county of England to get a registered flag, the design being officiated in July 2021.
-The new flag features a fox and a cinquefoil – both symbols often associated with Leicestershire.
+The flag of Leicestershire features a fox under an heraldic cinquefoil — both symbols often associated with Leicestershire.
+The flag design, made official in July 2021, was the last one registered for an historic county of England.

 Geography

 The River Soar together with its tributaries and canalisations constitutes the principal river basin of the county, although the River Avon and River Welland through Harborough and along the county's southern boundaries are also significant.
 The Soar rises between Hinckley and Lutterworth, towards the south of the county near the Warwickshire border, and flows northwards, bisecting the county along its north–south axis, through 'Greater' Leicester and then to the east of Loughborough where its course within the county comes to an end.
-It continues north marking the boundary with Nottinghamshire in the Borough of Rushcliffe for some 10 km before joining the River Trent at the point where Derbyshire, Leicestershire, and Nottinghamshire meet.
+It continues north marking the boundary with Nottinghamshire in the Borough of Rushcliffe for some 10 km before joining the River Trent at the point where Derbyshire, Leicestershire and Nottinghamshire meet.

 The geographical centre of England is in Leicestershire, near Fenny Drayton in the southwest of the county.
-In 2013, the Ordnance Survey calculated that the point was on land at Lindley Hall Farm; Meriden, around 10 miles (16 km) to the southwest, had been considered the traditional centre for more than 500 years.
+In 2013, the Ordnance Survey calculated that the point was on land at Lindley Hall Farm.
+An alternative point at Meriden, around 10 mi to the southwest, had been considered the traditional centre for more than 500 years.